antitree/seccomp-diff/README.md

 ## Current Limitations
 * [ ] Only visually diffs x86_64 for now
-* [ ] For k8s, can only dump the Node's containers that it's installed on.
-It needs to be ported to a Daemonset to get the whole cluster
+* [x] For k8s, a DaemonSet is now provided so the web interface can display containers across the entire cluster

 ## Related work